zi-hui/tp/docs/team/yantingsanity.md

 Kitchen Helper is a command line interface (CLI) application that is mainly targeted for household users who have difficulty in remembering what they have in their kitchen.
 This application aids them in the tracking of ingredients that are currently in their kitchen more efficiently.

 ### Contributions
++ Responsibility: Issue Tracker

 #### Enhancements implemented
 + Deletion of ingredients and recipes
     + What it does: It allows the user to delete any ingredient or recipe with regards to the list of ingredients or recipes in Kitchen Helper respectively.
     + Justification: This feature improves the product slightly because a user may make a mistake and input the wrong parameters for an ingredient or a recipe.
-With this feature, the user will be able to delete this ingredient or recipe that he/she has keyed in and add a new one.
+With this feature, the user will be able to delete this wrongly keyed ingredient or recipe.
     + Highlights: This enhancement was done by deleting the ingredient based on their index so that the users can delete a specific ingredient that they want.
 However, for deletion of recipe, there is an additional enhancement of deletion by name as the recipe names are unique so the users can delete a specific recipe by deleting through the names.
 + Deduction of quantity of ingredients
     + What it does: It allows the user to reduce the quantity of an ingredient.